 Ensuring Student Data Privacy Compliance

-Baldwin purchased Lightspeed Analytics to address security issues stemming from its one-to-one initiative.
+Baldwin purchased Lightspeed Digital Insight to address security issues stemming from its one-to-one initiative.
 The introduction of devices opened the floodgates to an array of new digital tools and apps being used, and the district was having a difficult time tracking the tools their students and staff were using.
 This raised security compliance concerns because district leaders did not know the following: